leadubelloy/memoire_stage_rnaseq/README.md

-# Comparative study of transcriptomic profiles (mRNA and miRNA) induced by exposure to conventional cigarettes and heated tobacco in mice
+# Integrative transcriptomic analysis of mRNA and miRNA dysregulation induced by cigarette smoke and heated tobacco aerosol in mouse lung tissue

 ## Description
 This repository contains the bioinformatic scripts used in the context of a Master 1 internship in Bioinformatics, OMICS and Systems Biology track, at the University of Lille — Faculty of Science and Technology, conducted within the IMPECS laboratory (ULR 4483), Research Center, Lille.

-The study investigates transcriptomic dysregulations induced by exposure to **conventional cigarette smoke (1R6F)** and **heated tobacco (IQOS)** in mice (*Mus musculus*, A/J male strain), based on RNA-seq (mRNA) and small RNA-seq (miRNA) data from lung tissue.
+The study investigates transcriptomic dysregulations induced by exposure to **conventional cigarette smoke (1R6F)** and **heated tobacco aerosol (IQOS)** in mice (*Mus musculus*, A/J male strain), based on RNA-seq (mRNA) and small RNA-seq (miRNA) data from lung tissue.

 - **Internship supervisor** : Dr. Sébastien Anthérieu
 - **Academic tutor** : Dr. Morgane Baron